Key Points:

 Related: See all transportation options in Las Vegas, here.

-My suggestion is to establish a daily plan, or limit.
+I suggest establishing a daily limit.
 Split the cash up into envelopes labeled by day to keep you on budget.

 Of course, you can also stretch your gambling budget by escaping the Strip and visiting locals casinos where minimums are often cheaper.
 I suggest walking to Ellis Island, a small locals casino just behind Horseshoe off the Strip where $5 blackjack and craps can still be found.